la2050/archive/_projects/2016/the-endless-orchard-phase-two.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The Endless Orchard project collaborates with the citizens of Los Angeles planting fruit trees on the margins of public and private space, in front of homes and businesses and spaces like parkways, bike paths and alleys.
+Tree tags placed at each fruit tree identify it as part of a network of sharing.
+  Anyone can collaborate with the project by planting, mapping, sharing, and navigating the fruit trees via the free online website and app.
 project_impact: >-
   ["Access to healthy food","Exposure to air toxins","Self-sufficiency","Obesity","Resilient communities","Tree canopy